alunix/Space-in-Charge/README.md

 Space in Charge
 ===============

-Yet another 2D space-war game made with Unity3D.
+Yet another 2D space-war game made with Unity3D for Android.

+## How to play

+- To control the ship, just put your finger on it and drag your finger around on the screen.
+- Tap on the screen to fire

 ## Features

+- Platform: Android
-- Programming language: C#
+- Written in C#
-- Design pattern: Singleton
+- Singleton design pattern
 - Extended level manager
 - Handling Multi-Touch gestures